tiagodeluna/study-notes/Azure/README.md

 Azure AD is a cloud-based identity service, which provides both *Authentication* and *Authorization*.
 All your applications, whether on-premises, in the cloud, or even mobile can share the same credentials, allowing administrators and developers to control access to internal and external data and applications using centralized rules and policies.

+It is possible to have multiple Subscriptions connected to a single Active Directory, but each subscription can be trusted to only one AD at a time.

 ```
 Azure also has a service called Azure AD B2C (Active Directory Business-to-Consumer) which can be used to manage the access for your customers, allowing them to have access to services and parts of Azure portal using Multi-Factor Authentication, Facebook, Google account, etc.
 ```